luised94/lab_utils/next_generation_sequencing/NGS_Documentation.md

 ### HIGH
 - Normalize feature files and incorporate into genomic tracks.
+- Update the rsync of bmc data. (see Task_Work: Update Rsync from BMC)
 ### MED
 ### LOW
 Each documentation for each subdirectory has a # TODO section